crbergner/PHYS4130-S26/Emma Krebs/Diffusion/Writeup.md

 Here we find that Diffusion_Main.py cycles through the neighbors, checking each grid position if any of the values equal 1.
 If it does, that means there's a possible particle to stick to, so it tells the program that the moving particle is touching the aggregate and should call the particle.sticky() function to see if it sticks.

 The final noteworthy function is the capacity_dimension (and by subsequent relation, capacity_dimension_vs_radii).
 We see from a snippet of the function below that we are finding sizes of boxes that extend to the largest distance of our aggregate.
 Then, we sort through the points of our 'stuck' particles and see how many boxes contain particles for sequentially bigger boxes.
-Taking the log of both the number of particles and sizes, since they grow expoentitally, we can polyfit the middle data points to find our slope, and thus our capacity dimension.
+Taking the log of both the number of particles and sizes, since they grow exponentially, we can polyfit the middle data points to find our slope, and thus our capacity dimension.
 We do only the middle because the ends vary and negatively impact our calculation of the dimension.
-The outside ends are too sparse since its the part that of the aggregate that is growing, and the center is too dense because of the limited space.
+The outside ends are too sparse since it's the part that of the aggregate that is growing, and the center is too dense because of the limited space.
 Thus, we only want that stable middle range.

 ```python